Youngcius/netics/README.md

-# Alibaba Quantum Error Correction DSK
+# Alibaba Quantum Error Correction SDK

 This repository contains the implementations of algorithmic decoders for repetition codes and surface codes.